 Of the major nearby cities we looked at, Charleston was the only pricier one, costing 6% more than Atlanta.

 But, do these cities offer the same global status, booming film industry, and diversity of Atlanta?
 Here’s looking at you, Hollywood of the South.

 For being the 3rd largest metro area in the Southeast, Atlanta ain’t a bad deal.

 How much does it cost to live in Atlanta?

-Finally, let’s look at how much you can expect to pay every month for the basics in Atlanta.
+Next, let’s look at how much you can expect to pay in monthly costs for the basics in Atlanta.
 We said basics, so this won’t cover how much you might spend on a fun night out.